HSCB (Hoe Street Central Bank) has been printing its own money in the former Co-Op Bank on Hoe Street in the London suburb of Walthamstow.

 B) Contribute to a debt abolition fund in which 1 million pounds worth of local predatory payday debt is bought up, written off and symbolically destroyed.

 The sale of our banknotes has raised £40,000.
 The bank notes are in the collections of the V&A Museum, Museum of London, Fitzwilliam Museum, William Morris Gallery/Vestry House Museum, Bank of England Museum and Smithsonian.
 The full set (Full House from the Rebel Bank) was selected for the Royal Society of Painter Printmaker’s National Original Print Exhibition 2018.
-A Gary 1000 note is selected for the Royal Society of Painter Printmaker’s technique specific exhibition ‘The Masters: Screen and Stone.’
+A Gary 1000 note was for the Royal Society of Painter Printmaker’s technique specific exhibition ‘The Masters: Screen and Stone.’

 NOW IT IS TIME TO BUY BONDS AND MAKE THE PUBLIC EXPLOSION OF DEBT AS A DRAMATIC ACT OF ECONOMIC LIBERATION HAPPEN.